The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 A variety of veterans counseling services focuses on different concerns and needs of war veterans.
 Bereavement counseling assists those who have lost a loved one.
 Military sexual trauma counseling addresses the needs of war veterans who have suffered sexual trauma in the military service.
 These are tailored to address different needs.

-The Stigma Against Seeking Counseling For Soldiers And Government Veterans
+The Stigma Against Seeking Counseling For Soldiers And Government Vets

 Recovery Is Possible

-Even in the news, they show that the path that service members walk is difficult and fraught with difficulties.
+Even in the news, they show that service members’ path is difficult and fraught with difficulties.
 These brave soldiers have fought and experienced terrors to keep their countries safe, and in their times of battles, they have accumulated both defined physical and mental wounds.

 Mental health is an all-new battle, but our soldiers don’t need to fight alone.
 Together, with the help of counseling and the auxiliary support of family and friends, recovery is possible.
 Contact a professional now!